 B1 Visa Denial

 If your B1 visitor application has been issued “214(b) refusal ineligible for b1 visa” form, then you can re-apply using these documents:

 You can show that you have a permanent well paying job in your home country.
 You should submit your payslips and employment letter as proof of the continuity of the job.

 You have good chances if you have been working for the same company for more than 2 years at a stretch.
-Changing jobs frequently is not considered a good sign and brings a doubt in the visa officer’s mind.
+Changing jobs frequently is not considered a good sign and brings doubt to the visa officer’s mind.

 Submit the leave approval application on the official company letterhead for your travel period.

 If you own real estate in your home country, then show your property ownership papers.
 Ownership of immovable property is considered a strong tie and gives the signal that you will return.

 Owning more than one property is strong evidence of home ties.

 If you are married and are traveling alone, you can show your marriage ties to show that you will indeed return after your US trip.